cabforum/smime/SBR.md

 Parties other than the Subscriber SHALL NOT archive the Subscriber Private Key without authorization by the Subscriber.

-If the CA or any of its designated RAs become aware that a Subscriber's Private Key has been communicated to a person or organization not authorized by the Subscriber, then the CA SHALL revoke all certificates that include the Public Key corresponding to the communicated Private Key.
+If the CA or any of its designated RAs become aware that a Subscriber's Private Key has been communicated to a person or organization not authorized by the Subscriber, then the CA SHALL revoke all Certificates that include the Public Key corresponding to the communicated Private Key.

 ### 6.1.3 Public key delivery to certificate issuer